 During 2018/19 the Authority reviewed and revised its risk register to better align it with our corporate priorities; as a result, the risks are now categorised under 'Protect, Enjoy, Prosper and Achieving Excellence'.
-There are currently seventeen key risks listed and these are scored by likelihood and impact up to a maximum of 25 points.
-As at March 2024, seven of the risks were in the low category, eight medium-risk and the remaining two in the high-risk category.
+There are currently nineteen key risks listed and these are scored by likelihood and impact up to a maximum of 25 points.
+As at March 2025, six of the risks were in the low category, ten medium-risk and the remaining three in the high-risk category.
 The risk log is reviewed at every Executive Board meeting and bi-annually by the Resources, Audit and Performance Committee.

 The Authority does not currently have any borrowing and there are currently no plans to do so.
-It is not envisaged that any financial impacts from the pandemic will cause this position to change.
 No contingencies have been identified during the last year and no new provisions have been required.